 In summary, Basic Attendance is a style of treatment that requires true artistry.
 Whilst there can never be a substitute for specific therapeutic skills and a depth of professional experience (that, of course, all Claimont staff possess), the Model demands a requirement on the treating team to truly ‘be’ with the client in the moment, irrespective of what that moment demands.

-Claimont is an independent healthcare service specialising in the treatment of mental ill health and addiction at home and offers a professional, convenient and discrete alternative to psychiatric hospital admission.
+Claimont is an independent healthcare service specialising in the treatment of mental ill health at home and offers a professional, convenient and discrete alternative to psychiatric hospital admission.
 Our private mental health services are delivered via home visits or live-in care.
 Find out more by contacting us today.